Sitefinity-SDK/Telerik.Sitefinity.Samples.DatePicker/README.md

 2. Activate your license.
  For more information, see [Activate a license](http://docs.sitefinity.com/activate-a-license).
 3. Setup the project using procedure using procedure [Setup the project](https://docs.sitefinity.com/configure-and-start-a-project).
-4. To login into the Sitefinity CMS backend, use the following credentials:
+4. To login into the Sitefinity CMS backend, use the credentials that you created or use:
  **Username:** admin
  **Password:** password